shasnainzaidi/scratchproject/README.md

 ## Known Issues
 - The `loginEmail` test occasionally fails due to a race condition in page loading.
-- The 'olxFooter' Test occasionally fails due to a race condition in page loading.
+- The `olxFooter` Test occasionally fails due to a race condition in page loading.

 ## Future Improvements
 - Implement parallel test execution for faster results.